MetaCoq/metacoq/README.md

 If you don't have Coq installed, the easiest way to get both is to use the `opam` package manager.
-First install `opam` from your package manager (or using the instructions below) and then issue the command at the root of the directory:
+First install `opam` from your package manager (or using the instructions below), add the `released` repository of Coq:

+    # opam repo add coq-released https://coq.inria.fr/opam/released

+Then issue the following command at the root of the directory:

     # opam install .

 This should install Coq 8.9.1, Equations 1.2 and all the MetaCoq packages.

 BEWARE: remove any previous installation of MetaCoq in `coqc -where`/user-contrib before trying to compile anything, otherwise Coq